In This Section:

 Sophomores and juniors who are U.S. citizens or resident aliens with stated intent to obtain U.S. citizenship.
 Students' ultimate educational goal should be the Ph.D.; the competition is not appropriate for students intending to go to medical school.

 Applicants first submit their materials to a campus committee for review in late December.
 Cornell may nominate four students to the national competition.
 The campus committee and the Fellowship Coordinator offer the four nominees advice on how to improve their materials for final submission.
-Nominees submit the final version of their applicants in late January.
+Nominees submit the final version of their applications in late January.